Artist Statements

 Fragile

 The series Fragile is a colorful and decorative reflection on the delicate balance between humanity and nature.
-Here I have chosen to equate nature to stained glass, creating a powerful visual metaphor—something that is intricate, precious, and requires gentleness, but also something that can be easily shattered if not treated with care.
-The symbolism of stained glass captures both the complexity and the vulnerability of the natural world, and the choice to use abstract expressionism amplifies the emotional intensity of my message.
+Here I have chosen to equate nature to stained glass, creating a visual metaphor—something that is intricate, precious, and requires gentleness, but also something that can be easily shattered if not treated with care.
+The symbolism of stained glass captures both the complexity and the vulnerability of the natural world, and the choice to use abstract expressionism amplifies the emotional intensity of the message.

 In keeping with my central theme of climate crisis and our interconnection with nature, these paintings seem to act as both a celebration of nature’s beauty and a cautionary reminder of how fragile our connection to it truly is.
 The use of familiar natural forms like leaves and flowers, juxtaposed with irregular negative spaces, creates a compelling visual contrast that emphasizes both the beauty and the fragility of nature.
 The clear demarcation of shapes with dark blue or brown lines—reminiscent of the lead framework in stained glass windows—adds a sense of structure and boundary, suggesting that the natural world is both intricate and defined, yet precarious, much like the fragile glass panels themselves.